jududdar/md_quests/qeynos2/Guard_Imkar.md

 >**Guard Imkar says:** I really don't know yet.
 I just know that chills shoot up and down my spine when I pass certain places on my patrol.
-My mother was of the consortium and told me I had the 'gift of sense.'
+My mother was a gypsy and told me I had the 'gift of sense.'
 I think the chills are part of that gift.
 Just be careful.
 Especially near the entrances to the aqueducts below the city.

 **You say:** `gnoll`